danielabar/meblog/src/markdown/homebrew-postgresql-service-not-starting-resolved.md

 ## Debugging

-The `info` command that can be used to get more detailed information about a specific service, running it for `postgresql`:
+The `info` command can be used to get more detailed information about a specific service.
+Running it for `postgresql`:

 ```
 brew services info postgresql
 ```

-Output shows that the `postgresql` service is loaded, but not running:
+The output shows that the `postgresql` service is loaded, but not running:

 ```
 postgresql (homebrew.mxcl.postgresql)